-Vegan and cruelty-free Meladerm isn’t the cheapest product of its kind, though there are certainly ways you can stretch the product to add value.
-For those with melasma, age spots, acne scarring, and other types of uneven pigmentation, it’s effective and recommendable
+Vegan and cruelty-free, Meladerm isn’t the cheapest product of its kind, though there are certainly ways you can stretch the product to add value.
+For those with melasma, age spots, acne scarring, and other types of uneven pigmentation, it’s effective and recommendable.

-Over the past two decades, we have helped tens of millions of readers make more informed decisions involving staying healthy and living healthier lifestyles.
+Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions involving staying healthy and living healthier lifestyles.

 Additionally, like all health-related content on this website, this review of Meladerm was thoroughly vetted by one or more members of our Medical Review Board for accuracy.

-It’s also an effective moisturizer and, as part of a comprehensive skincare routine, can help maintain the balance of your complexion as well as keep your skin hydrated and glowing.
+It’s also an effective moisturizer and, as part of a comprehensive skincare routine, can help maintain the balance of your complexion and keep your skin hydrated and glowing.

 Is Meladerm legit?

 Meladerm is manufactured by Civant, a company founded in 1999 with the primary intention of creating a product to treat hyperpigmentation.
 It’s one of a wide variety of skincare products produced by the company.

 Civant takes pride in never using harsh chemicals in its formulas, including:

 Meladerm also does not contain hydroquinone like many other skin lighteners.
 The FDA has highly regulated hydroquinone due to health concerns for people with sensitive skin.

 According to our research, Meladerm is the real deal.
 It doesn’t simply blanch target areas – it creates a smoother uniformity between your actual skin tone and the spots you want to correct, providing a more even complexion.